efeelize/eng/bec/writing_notes.md

 #### 表达数字
 - The number of ...increased/dropped by XX %...
 - The graph shows the percentage of...

+#### 在…时间段：
+- Between xxx and xxx
+- Over a ten-year period from xxx to xxx
+- Over the years xxx to xxx
+- During a 12-week period, which was divided further into three sub-periods.
+- In the two subsequent periods
+- For the rest of periods studied
+- Throughout the five years
+- Through the period considered
+- Within the whole period
+- During/over the period studied
+- Over the given period
+- Over the period in question
+- Over the same period
+- In the following two years
+- All the way through

 #### 意思相对的词组
 - to go up/to go down/to increase/to decrease